Sounds serious!? A neuroma is tumor-like but not an actual tumor. It’s a growth consisting of nerve tissue, creating a ball-like structure.

 - Metatarsal pads.
-Metatarsal pads create splaying of the metatarsals, which creates less pressure of the neuroma and reduces pain.
+Metatarsal pads create splaying of the metatarsals, which creates less pressure on the neuroma and reduces pain.

-- Epsom salt and warm water soaks to help reduce inflammation.
+- Epsom salt and warm water soak help reduce inflammation.

-- Strengthen feet with yoga, toe and heel raises and barefoot walking in safe areas.
+- Strengthen feet with yoga, toe and heel raise, and barefoot walking in safe areas.

 - Earthing.
-Placing your feet in direct contact with the earth or use an indoor earthing pad.
+Placing your feet in direct contact with the earth or using an indoor earthing pad.
 Earthing is a natural way to decrease pain and inflammation.